 Sunak insists he will bring ‘radicalism’ to No 10 as he battles for Tory votes

-Former Chancellor Rishi Sunak is battling with Foreign Secretary Liz Truss to become the next Prime Minster.
+Former chancellor Rishi Sunak is battling with Foreign Secretary Liz Truss to become the next prime minister.

 Rishi Sunak insisted he was “radical but realistic” as he set out plans to slash income tax, a pledge blasted as a U-turn by allies of Tory leadership rival Liz Truss.